×

 1. Ignoring Strange Noises

 We know it’s tempting to ignore wonky noises.
 What we don’t know can’t hurt us, right?
 Well, they may not be hurting you but they’re certainly hurting your vehicle.
 Don’t leave your car in the lurch when it’s whining for a mechanic’s touch.
+Not only do those noises alert you to potential problems, but sitting on them for too long puts you and your wallet at risk.

 2. Driving on Fumes